 Arrhythmias (Irregular Beatings of the Heart).
 There are several types of arrhythmias:

 - Atrial fibrillation is a rapid quivering beat in the upper chambers of the heart.
-It is a major cause of stroke and very dangerous in people with heart failure.
+It is a major cause of stroke, especially for people with heart failure.
+Atrial fibrillation can also make other aspects of a patient’s heart failure more difficult to manage.

 - Left bundle-branch block is an abnormality in electrical conduction in the heart.
 It develops in about 30% of patients with heart failure.